-Google Ads is the world's largest search advertising platform, enabling real estate professionals to place ads in front of people actively searching for properties on Google Search, Google Maps, YouTube, and millions of partner websites.
-Unlike social media ads that target based on demographics and interests, Google Ads captures intent—people typing 'homes for sale in Austin', '3 bedroom houses near me', or 'best realtor in Miami' are showing immediate buying signals.
-When your ad appears at the top of search results and the user clicks, they land on your website or call your number, and you've captured a high-quality lead.
+Google Ads is the world's largest search advertising platform, enabling commercial real estate sponsors, developers, and acquisition teams to place ads in front of people actively searching for deal-related intent on Google Search, Google Maps, YouTube, and millions of partner websites.
+Unlike social media ads that target based on demographics and interests, Google Ads captures intent—an owner typing 'sell my apartment building', 'how to 1031 exchange my retail center', or 'commercial real estate broker [market]' is showing a real transaction signal.
+When your ad appears at the top of search results and the searcher clicks, they land on your dispositions page or call your acquisitions line, and you've captured a high-value off-market lead or LP inquiry.

 10 AI workflows every agent needs for lead generation and client management